-1) Subscription service: Households that choose their own hauler, such as line item for sanitation services on their taxes, but they have trash and recycling service costs integrated into their overall property taxes.
+Residents of the City of Syracuse do not see a line item for sanitation services on their taxes, but they have trash and recycling service costs integrated into their overall property taxes.

 4) Drop off at OCRRA:

 Residents dropping off recyclables at OCRRA's Ley Creek Transfer Station in Liverpool, will be charged \$2 per drop off beginning in January.